willkurt/csv2tensor/README.md

 # csv2tensor
 A simple utility to transform a CSV file into a [Torch7](http://torch.ch) Tensor

-*csv2tensor* assumes that you are working with CSV files containing only headers and and numeric data.
+*csv2tensor* assumes that you are working with CSV files containing only headers and numeric data.

 You can use luarocks to install *csv2tensor*